-Logging into your preferred analytics tool and seeing that your Google rankings dropped dramatically—taking a ton of your traffic with it—is a horrible feeling.
+Logging into your preferred analytics tool and seeing that your Google ranking dropped dramatically—taking a ton of your traffic with it—is a horrible feeling.

 But there’s a light at the end of the tunnel.
 Most of the time, you can diagnose exactly why your rankings dropped, take steps to solve the issue, and recover your lost rankings.

-12 Possible Reasons Why Your Google Ranking Dropped (and How to Fix Them)
+12 Possible Reasons Why Your Google Ranking Dropped Dramatically (and How to Fix Them)

 - You’ve Been Issued a Manual Action

 - Someone Mistakenly Tagged Your Page(s) as Noindex

 - Someone Mistakenly Added a Disallow Protocol to Your Robots.txt File

 - Site Migration, Refresh, or Redesign Without Redirects

 - The Content on Your Page Changed